 This Instant Pot Duo slow cooks, pressure cooks and so much more!
 Here are some Really cool things about the instant pot:

 - This is a ‘set it and forget it’ machine.
 I love making dinner in one pot.
 You saute, add the remaining ingredients, set the pressure cooker and wait for the pot to ding.
 Since this meal has your entire dinner in it, go take a break.
 You can’t watch this pot.
 Make a salad if you like 🙂

 - Set the controls and walk away until it dings.
-I also bought the glass lid accessory and the silicon pot holders to keep life easy.
+I also bought the glass lid accessory and the silicone pot holders to keep life easy.
 If you don’t have the glass lid try your round crock pot lid to see if it fits.
 Just use a vented lid of any kind that fits the pot.

-- The flavor of our recipes pressure cooked in instant pot is superior to the skillet or slow cooker.
+- The flavor of our recipes pressure cooked in the instant pot is superior to the skillet or slow cooker.
 The flavor stays in the food instead of escaping into the kitchen.

 - Instant pot pressure cooking is a more nutritious way to cook and conserves energy over other methods.

-UPDATE: A few cooks have had problems with this dish burning.
+A few cooks have had problems with this dish burning.
 To correct that problem I adjusted the manual pressure to low.
 The Bow Tie noodles still cook fine in five minutes.
 This is a saucy dish.
 After you make it once you can adjust this recipe to suit yourself.

-TIP: Brown your meat on the NORMAL temp setting for the saute function.
+Brown your meat on the NORMAL temp setting for the saute function.
 You may want to drain very fat meat.
 We use a lean organic grass fed hamburger so we don’t drain it.